bliutwo/pomodoro/README.md

 window, it doesn't close the application (i.e. terminal hangs).

 - [ ] Implement "if close timer window, close entire application."

+There's another nuance: pressing "cancel" closes the application (currently), but the terminal hang occurs *even on the main window.* How do I grab the event of "pressing the X to close" button?

+- [ ] Grab the event of "pressing the X to close" button.

 Also, ideally, I'd be able to resize the app to take up minimal space.